MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

       Use Case	Web applications, APIs	High-performance, low-latency apps If you’re deploying an application, the choice between ALB and NLB depends on whether your application needs Layer 7 features like path-based routing or simpler Layer 4 features like load balancing for non-HTTP traffic.
 Let me know if you want to discuss further!

+## Can we create project without having organization in GCP

+      Yes, you can create a project in Google Cloud Platform (GCP) without creating an organization.
+This is commonly done when you're using a personal Google account instead of a Google Workspace or Cloud Identity account.
+Here's how it works:

+      When You Don't Have an Organization
+      Project Ownership: The project will be associated with your personal Google account.
+      No Organization Policies: You won’t have access to organization-level policies or controls, such as central IAM or resource hierarchy.
+      Billing: You’ll still need to link a billing account to the project, which can also be personal.
+      Steps to Create a Project Without an Organization Log in to GCP Console:

+      Visit Google Cloud Console.
+      Go to Project Selector:

+      In the top navigation bar, click the Project Selector dropdown.
+      Click New Project.
+      Enter Project Details:

+      Project Name: Enter a unique name.
+      Location: Leave it as "No organization" if you don’t have one.
+      Billing Account: Assign a billing account (you can use the free trial if you don't have one).
+      Click Create:

+      Your project will be created and associated with your personal Google account.
+      Limitations Without an Organization
+      No Centralized Resource Management:

+      You can’t use folders or enforce organization-wide policies.
+      Account Tied to Project:

+      If you lose access to your personal account, you may lose access to the project.
+      IAM Complexity:

+      Role and permission assignments are managed directly at the project level.
+      Best Practices Without an Organization
+      Enable Billing Alerts:
+      Ensure your billing account has budget alerts to prevent unexpected costs.
+      Set Up IAM Roles:
+      Assign roles carefully to ensure proper access control.
+      Consider Upgrading:
+      If you're scaling, consider setting up a Google Workspace or Cloud Identity to create an organization for better resource management.